whprocter/RPr-Chakraborty-2021/docs/report/report.md

 There is no **randomization** in the original study.

 The study was originally conducted using SaTScan software (citing version 9.6) to implement the spatial scan statistic.
-Other software are not specified in the publication; however data files and communication with the author show that spatial analysis and mapping was conducted in ArcGIS and statistics were calculated in SPSS.
+Other software were not specified in the original publication.
+However, communications and data files shared by the author indicated that spatial analysis and mapping was conducted in ArcGIS and statistics were calculated in SPSS, but specific software versions and computational environments were not specified.

 Our understanding of the original study design and our plan for the reproduction analysis are visualized in the workflow diagram (Figure 1).
 ![workflow](workflow.jpg)